eric-m-ho/eric-m-ho.github.io/_pages/CV.md

 ### Education

 **University of California, Los Angeles**
-Doctor of Philosophy in Education, Emphasis in Social Research Methodology Sept.
+Doctor of Philosophy in Education
+*Emphasis in Social Research Methodology*
+Sept.
 2019 - present

-Master of Arts in Education, Emphasis in Social Research Methodology
+Master of Arts in Education
+*Emphasis in Social Research Methodology*
 Sept.
 2019 - June 2020

 **Columbia University in the City of New York**
 Bachelor of Arts in Data Science, Special Concentration in Educational Studies
-Cum Laude, Departmental Honors from the Department of Statistics
+*Cum Laude, Departmental Honors from the Department of Statistics*
 Sept.
 2013 - May 2017